Garmelon/el/README.md

 ## But what about that small helper function?

-Here it is in full, for posteriority:
+Here it is in full, for posterity:

 ```js
 function el(name, attributes, ...children) {